tobert/tobert.github.io/src/post/2020-02-18-joining-blameless.md

 ---

 > I left Blameless after only a few months for a range of reasons.
 I remain
-> passionate about the same things and hope someday they can figure out why
+> passionate about the same things, and found that company was not right for me.
-> it's so important we serve the SRE community first and foremost.

 ---
 ---